This handbook has been prepared to acquaint you with various aspects of the program.

 - Complimentary Ticket Requests:Persons requesting complimentary tickets should Contact the Production Manager via email at John.Underwood@mtsu.edu.

-- Auditions for Center Stage and Student Success series productions are open to all MTSU students with a minimum GPA of 2.0.
+- Auditions for Center Stage and Student Success series productions are open to all MTSU students with a minimum cumulative GPA of 2.5.

 - Students must accept any role as cast.
 Directors may alter casting as needed.

 - Audition dates are announced by email (majors only) and posted on the callboard.
 Audition requirements and callbacks (monologues, cold readings, etc.) may vary among directors.

 - Students must indicate any conflicts with the rehearsal and performance period on the audition form.
 Unlisted conflicts on the audition form will not be excused.
 Missing or being late to a rehearsal may result in dismissal from the production.

 - The theatre faculty may make exceptions to the casting policy at their discretion.

 Applications for design, stage management, and technology positions are taken in the Spring semester for the following academic year.
 Applications are reviewed by the production faculty.
 The production faculty will assign designers, stage manager, and technicians to productions based on, but not limited to, previous production work, progress in coursework, qualifications, and needs within comprehensive theatre experience.
 To be eligible, students must meet the following requirements: